The Farmhouse Cabinet Makeover

 After sanding and wiping off any dust, I applied two coats of the Java gel stain, and then sealed the finish with more poly.

 At first I thought about creating shelves that were nailed down into place, but the more that I thought about it, I knew I wanted to have the pin and hole type shelving.
+That way I could move the shelves, and even make more shelves in the future if I wanted to.

 I soooo dreaded this part.
-Ohh it was going to be a beast to drill all of the holes in the perfect spot and have them all lined up so the shelves don’t wobble.
+Oh, it was going to be a beast to drill all of the holes in the perfect spot and have them all lined up so the shelves don’t wobble.
+That was until I found out about this Kreg shelf pin jig.

 I have the pocket hole Kreg Jig, I actually have two of them.
 So I know that they have good products that make tasks like this sooo much more simple.
+I also used these shelf pins to hold the shelves up.

-So I bought myself a Kreg shelf pin jig.
-I waited for shipping, and then got to work.
+So, I bought myself a Kreg shelf pin jig.
+I waited for shipping and then got to work.
 All by myself!
 And I created all of these perfectly spaced holes in less than 30 min.
 Seriously.
 So easy!

 I laid the farmhouse cabinet down on one side and clamped one of my daughter’s books to the top inside of the cabinet (because I don’t need holes going all the way up to the top of the cabinet).
+Then, I pushed the jig up against the side of the cabinet and the edge of the book.

 Then I used the provided drill bit to drill the perfect holes into the cabinet.
 It also comes with a depth guide so you don’t have to guess how far to drill into the wood!